FluxML/FastAI.jl/docs/introduction.md

 data, blocks = load(datarecipes()["imagenette2-160"])
 ```

 This line downloads and loads the [ImageNette](https://github.com/fastai/imagenette) image classification dataset, a small subset of ImageNet with 10 different classes. `data` is a [data container](data_containers.md) that can be used to load individual observations, here of images and the corresponding labels.
-We can use `getobs(data, i)` to load the `i`-th observation and `nobs` to find out how many observations there are.
+We can use `getobs(data, i)` to load the `i`-th observation and `numobs` to find out how many observations there are.

 {cell=main }
 ```julia